bachya/ecowitt2mqtt/README.md

 `ecowitt2mqtt` is currently supported on:

-* Python 3.6
-* Python 3.7
 * Python 3.8
+* Python 3.9
+* Python 3.10

 # Quick Start

-Note that this README assumes:
+Note that this README assumes that:

-* you have access to an MQTT broker
+* you have access to an MQTT broker.
 * you have already paired your Ecowitt device with the WS View Android/iOS app from Ecowitt.